 While we often define race by colors (white, black), the diversity of possible skin colors within a racial group and the increasing amounts of blended families means this characterization is increasingly difficult.

-Gender refers to a person’s identification as male or female.
-Gender attributes (masculine and feminine) are also socially constructed and often ascribed to people based upon their sex at birth.
+Gender refers to a person’s identification as male, female, trans, two-spirit (Native American), and so on.
+Gender attributes (masculine and feminine) are socially constructed and often ascribed to people based upon their sex at birth.

 In recent decades, the characterization of gender has been hotly disputed with many cultural theorists seeing it as a cultural rather than physical characteristic.
 This began with the acknowledgment of the separation of the biological concept of sex-at-birth from stereotypes of gender.